DocMorris DoctiPharma expands its product range to include over-the-counter (OTC) medications.

 The Zur Rose Group acquires the activities of online pharmacy apo-rot in Germany.

-The Zur Rose Group acquires the Spanish marketplace platform PromoFarma for health, beauty and personal care products (BPC).
+The Zur Rose Group acquires the Spanish marketplace PromoFarma for health, beauty and personal care products (BPC).

 Acquisition of Eurapon Pharmahandel GmbH in Germany and the online pharmacy Vitalsana B.V. in the Netherlands.

 The first shop-in-shop pharmacy opens in the Migros supermarket branch in Bern, Switzerland, promoting closer interactions with customers as part of our omni-channel strategy.

 The Zur Rose Group’s shares are traded on the SIX Swiss Exchange in a successful IPO.
 This is the starting point of our journey towards building the go-to digital health destination in Europe in line with our long-term growth strategy.